madebyafox/Project-Alice/README.md

 ##KNOWN ISSUES
 * annotation modal style can be overriden by source page styles, which can lead to erroneous styling (for example: on stack overflow).
 Recommend replacing modal code with an encapuslated webcomponent using a shadowDom (eg. semantic ui)

+* annotate.html page doesn't support hide on esc or click background, because the modal is declared on the html page and not with the bootstrap js options. --> investigate why $("#backdrop").on("click", function(){ isn't working

 * onActivated injection approach leads to errors when triggered on chrome pages (not allowable scheme).
 The newpage-> annotation flow is triggered and works, but onActivated logic should filter on url so it isn't triggered on inelligible pages
 (see error : Unchecked runtime.lastError: Cannot access contents of url "chrome-extension://laookkfknpbbblfpciffpaejjkokdgca/dashboard.html".
 Extension manifest must request permission to access this host.
 Context)